How much money you need to visit Budapest

 Restaurants for the best value for your money

-Our recommendations go from low to high price point Hungarian standards, however the dining experience can still remain between €15 to €40 per person.
+Our recommendations go from low to high price, based on our Hungarian standards, however the dining experience can still remain between €15 to €40 per person.

 Yellow Bistro & Bar’s selection includes healthy and quick meals, delicious sandwiches and pastries, but also a great soft drink and wine selection, specialty coffees, and for those with a sweet tooth, the newly introduced bright Yellow Cake.
-Additional choices include chicken soup with shredded meat, vegetables and quail egg, pasta cognac with beef, pulled pork sandwich with steak fries, chestnut panna cotta with cherry compote, to name just a few of the tastes.
+In the summer season, you can also enjoy an evening with friends on the terrace of the Bistro by the bank of the Danube.
+Tasty coctails, local dishes, a large selection of street food and perfect summer vibes await you!

 Zsolnay Café